 Cannabidiol (CBD) has gained a lot of popularity online for the treatment of a variety of different long-term health conditions.
 Anecdotal as well as research evidence points to its efficacy for chronic pain control.

 While the studies to date are limited, the potential for CBD as a safe alternative to pain and inflammation control, has caused a lot of chatter online.

-Here we look at the possible role of CBD in helping to relieve arthritic pain and the different ways it can be administered including through CBD Oils, Capsules, Lotions and even CBD Hand creams.
+Here we look at the possible role of CBD in helping to relieve arthritic pain and the different ways it can be administered including through CBD Oils, Capsules, CBD body creams, CBD face creams and even hand creams.

 What is Arthritis?

 Arthritis is a general medical term that covers a range of conditions, mainly concerning health issues where there is inflammation of the joints.
 There are approximately 100 different types of arthritis and each has different causes and treatments.

 Arthritis is a chronic condition which means that it persists over a long period.
 While the symptoms appear over time and generally affect older people, they can also start suddenly and impact much younger individuals.
 According to the NHS, there are around 15,000 children who have some form of chronic arthritis.

 One of the most common forms is osteoarthritis which affects the joints of the hips, knees, hands and feet, mainly in those over the age of 60.
 There are thought to be some 8.5 million people in the UK alone that suffer joint pain that is attributed to osteoarthritis and the main cause is wear and tear over the years.

 Other conditions such as rheumatoid arthritis are caused because of an autoimmune disorder where the body’s immune system attacks the body.